 Peel and devein shrimp.
 Blot dry with paper towels and place in a resealable plastic bag.

-Combine marinade ingredients together in a bowl or large mixing cup.
+Combine marinade ingredients: oil, cilantro, lemon juice, shallot, minced garlic, chopped basil, salt, and white pepper (if using) in a bowl or large mixing cup.

 Pour mixture over shrimp.
-Seal bag and place in refrigerator for 30 to 45 minutes, but no longer than that as the acid from the lemon juice will begin to soften the shrimp.
+Seal bag and place in the refrigerator for 20 to 30 minutes—but no longer than that because the acid from the lemon juice will begin to soften the shrimp.

-Preheat grill for medium-high heat.
-Right before placing shrimp on the grill, oil grill grates well-using tongs and paper towels dipped in oil.
-Make about four passes to create a non-stick surface.
+Preheat the grill to medium-high heat.
+Right before placing shrimp on the grill, oil the grill grates well—use tongs and paper towels dipped in oil.
+Make about 4 passes to create a nonstick surface.

-Remove shrimp from bag and discard marinade.
-Place shrimp of grill and allow to cook for 2 to 3 minutes on each side or until they appear pink and firm all the way around.
+Remove shrimp from the bag and discard marinade.
+Place shrimp on the grill and allow to cook for 2 to 3 minutes on each side or until they appear pink and firm all the way around.

-Since this marinade would also be great as a sauce to drizzle over the shrimp once their cooked, you may want to double the recipe, saving half to use when serving.
-(You could use the marinade but should boil it first since it could have bacteria from the raw shrimp.
-However, the fresh herbs may not fare too well after such high heat.)
+- Since this marinade would also be great as a sauce to drizzle over the shrimp once they're cooked, consider doubling the recipe, saving half to use when serving.

 This recipe calls for drying the shrimp before marinating—this is especially important if you are using frozen shrimp, as the method for defrosting is running them under cold water until thawed.
 Shrimp that retain water can result in soggy shellfish so it is important that you do your best to dry them before cooking.